Book Now

 It is an excellent way to increase your physical fitness.
 The trek is challenging but memorable, and yoga will help you stay in shape and recover from the exertion.

 The trek is a great way to experience the unique culture of the Everest Region.
-You'll have the opportunity to visit Sherpa villages, learn about Sherpa culture, and experience the unique hospitality of the people of Nepal.
+You'll visit Sherpa villages, learn about Sherpa culture, and experience the unique hospitality of the people of Nepal.

 The 12-Day Everest Panorama Yoga Trek is ideal for those looking for an extraordinary journey that will test them both physically and psychologically.
 This trek helps you build up mentally.
 It is also beneficial for you to check your endurance.